 You also might be asked not to take certain medicines before the procedure.

 Most often, you can go about your day after you swallow the camera capsule.
 But you'll likely be asked not to do hard exercise or heavy lifting.
 If you have an active job, ask a member of your health care team whether you can go back to work on the day of your capsule endoscopy.

 Before the procedure

-On the day of your capsule endoscopy, your health care team will review the procedure.
-You might be asked to remove your shirt so that adhesive patches can be attached to your abdomen.
-Each patch contains an antenna with wires that connect to a recorder.
-Some devices don't require the patches.
+On the day of your capsule endoscopy, your health care team will go over the procedure with you.
+You might be asked to remove your shirt so that sticky patches can be put on your belly.
+Each patch has wires that connect to a recorder.
+Some devices don't use the patches.

 You wear the recorder on a special belt around your waist.
-The camera sends images to the antenna patches on your abdomen, which feed the data to the recorder.
+The camera sends images to the patches on your belly.
+The patches feed the data to the recorder.
 The recorder collects and stores the images.

 During the procedure

 Once the recorder is connected and ready, you swallow the camera capsule with water.
 A slippery coating makes it easier to swallow.
 Once you swallow it, you shouldn't be able to feel it.